ecelis/roster/README.md

 npm run dev
 ```

-To run it in production mode, use:
+To run it it production mode, use:

 ```
-npm run build
+npm build
-npm run start
+npm start
 ```

 ### 5. Preparing for Production